sasilva1998/HoloLensNavigationForRobots/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # HoloLens Navigation for Robots

+> In this fork, it is desired to simply establish a complete general connection between the hololens and ROS.
+This means, for the Hololens to send the measurements from its sensors to ROS arbitrarily.
+The workaround of this for is explained in [Hololens ROS Bridge](./HOLOLENS_ROS_BRIDGE.md).

 Welcome!
 The example system in this repository shows how a [**HoloLens**](https://www.microsoft.com/en-us/hololens) device can be placed on the head of [**Pepper robot**](https://us.softbankrobotics.com/pepper) and provide it with a self-calibrating indoor navigation solution.
 The calibration process is described in detail in the paper: [**Dynamic Calibration between a Mobile Robot and SLAM Device for Navigation**](https://www.cvl.iis.u-tokyo.ac.jp/data/uploads/papers/Ishikawa_SLAMDevice_ROMAN2019.pdf) and is demonstrated in the video below ***(click image to download video)*** **:**

 [![Project Video](img/HoloLensNavigation_ICRA18_1498_VI_i.png)](https://github.com/microsoft/HoloLensNavigationForRobots/raw/main/img/ICRA18_1498_VI_i.mp4 "Project Video")